CognisynAI/Mission/README.md

 **Integration for a Cohesive Experience**

 * Combining Technologies:
-  * Integrating these technologies will require considerable effort to ensure that they work together seamlessly, providing an effortless, consistent and fluid experience.
+  * Integrating these technologies will require considerable effort to ensure that they work together seamlessly, providing an effortless, fluid, and consistent experience.

 * Balancing Complexity and Accessibility:
   * While these technologies can significantly enhance the game's realism and interactivity, it's important to balance complexity with accessibility, ensuring that the game remains user-friendly for a diverse audience.